|No fixed amount

 About this fund

-This trust has a keen interest in funding charitable activity in Fife but will consider projects across Scotland that support food poverty, mental health issues, the arts, education and disadvantaged families and children.
+The Cervus Trust was set up in 2018 and has a keen interest in funding charitable activity in Fife but will consider projects across Scotland.
+The programme will make awards that support food poverty, mental health issues, the arts, education and disadvantaged families and children.

 Purpose of this fund